joelspadin/keyboard-latency-tester/README.md

 ![Circuit diagram](doc/circuit.png)

+If the keyboard has hotswap sockets, you can take an extra, sacrificial switch, open it, remove the spring and slider, and solder wires onto the two contacts inside.
+Use heat shrink tubing or something else nonconductive to keep the contacts from touching.

-If the keyboard has hotswap sockets, you can remove a switch and push thin wires into the sockets.
-If not, you will typically need to disassemble the keyboard to access the back of its PCB and tape a pair of wires to a switch's solder joints.
+If not, you will typically need to disassemble the keyboard to access the back of its PCB and tape a pair of wires to a switch's solder joints (you can also do this with a hotswap keyboard if you don't want to destroy a switch).

 ## Software Setup